AndreyDarik/AndreyDarik/README.md

    - Run the VK Parser program:

-bash

          python vk_parser.py

 Follow the on-screen instructions to enter the VK object ID and select the desired parsing options.

 The program will start parsing the VK data and save the results to a file.

-Contributing
+# Contributing

 Contributions are welcome!
 If you would like to contribute to VK Parser, please follow these steps:

-    Fork the repository.
+- Fork the repository.

-    Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.

-    Make your changes and commit them.
+- Make your changes and commit them.

-    Push your changes to your fork.
+- Push your changes to your fork.

-    Submit a pull request.
+- Submit a pull request.

-License
+# 📜License

 This project is licensed under the MIT License.

-Contact
+# 📞Contact

-If you have any questions or suggestions, feel free to contact the project maintainer at your-email@example.com.
+If you have any questions or suggestions, feel free to contact the project maintainer at andreidarik19@gmail.com.

 We hope VK Parser simplifies your data parsing tasks in the VKontakte social network.
 Happy parsing!